A Quantitative Confirmation of the Currier Language Distinction: Data and Methods

 \textbf{Model 2 (Single Markov):} Synthetic text from one order-2 character-level Markov model with real labels applied (200 iterations).

 \textbf{Model 3 (Split Markov):} Separate A and B Markov models generating text for their respective folios (200 iterations).

-\subsection{Unsupervised recovery}
+\subsection{Unsupervised Recovery}

-Four clustering algorithms (K-means, GMM, hierarchical, spectral) applied to the folio $\times$ pair ratio matrix at $k = 2$ without access to labels, evaluated by Adjusted Rand Index.
+Four clustering algorithms (K-means, GMM, hierarchical, spectral) applied to the folio $\times$ pair ratio matrix at $k = 2$ without access to labels, evaluated by Adjusted Rand Index \citep{hubert1985}.
 Permutation test (1,000 iterations) for significance.
 Optimal $k$ search via BIC, AIC, and silhouette for $k = 2$ through 8.
 Leave-one-pair-out and single-pair analyses for feature diagnostics.
 PCA for dimensionality analysis.

-\subsection{Generative latent model}
+\subsection{Generative Latent Model}

-A Beta-Binomial mixture model\cite{mclachlan} fitted to raw folio-level counts $(\text{count}_a, \text{count}_b)$ for each pair.
-This is the natural generative model for the data: each folio's pair counts are drawn from a binomial distribution whose success probability follows a Beta distribution specific to the folio's latent regime.
+A Beta-Binomial mixture model \citep{mclachlan2000} fitted to raw folio-level counts $(\text{count}_a, \text{count}_b)$ for each pair.
+Each folio's pair counts are drawn from a binomial distribution whose success probability follows a Beta distribution specific to the folio's latent regime.
 Missing pairs (below the minimum token threshold) are handled by omitting their likelihood contribution.
-The model is fitted via EM with method-of-moments M-step updates, using 10 random restarts, for $k = 1$ through 6 components.
+The model is fitted via EM \citep{dempster1977} with method-of-moments M-step updates, using 10 random restarts, for $k = 1$ through 6 components.
 Model selection uses BIC.

-\subsection{Predictive validation}
+\subsection{Predictive Validation}

 \textbf{Cross-validated label prediction.} A supervised Beta-Binomial classifier learns regime-specific $(\alpha, \beta)$ parameters for each pair from training folios and predicts A/B labels on held-out folios.
 Evaluated via 20-repeat 5-fold stratified cross-validation.